kydzoster/Olympia-Gym/README.md

 - [JavaScript Validation](http://beautifytools.com/javascript-validator.php): Total error count: (20), however, they are not affecting produced results on website.
 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/).

+#### Issues

+- In mobile version, I cannot make navbar to close after I have clicked on a link.

+- In BMI I cannot hide scrollbar and be able to scroll up and down.

 #### COMPATIBILITY

 To ensure a broad range of users can successfully use this site, I tested it across the 4 major browsers in both desktop and mobile configuration.